bitquery/why-blockchain-data-matters/README.md

 * pip install python-dotenv
 * pip install mplcursors

-Next, you need API keys to get data from 2 sources: Bitquery and Cryprorank.
+Next, you need API keys to get data from 2 sources: Bitquery and Cryptorank.

 Create .env file in the project root with the variables: